 But, being completely honest with myself:

-Letting go of the fantasy opens me up to enjoy more things.
+Letting go of the fantasy opens me up to enjoy reality.

 I used to think that I SHOULD be able to do it all and therefore figured I must be lazy since I hadn’t done it!